jQuery Text Overflow plugin

 $('h1').textOverflow();

-The textOverflow method optionally supports two arguments: the string to use for clipping the text, and a boolean to determine whether the plugin should automatically update the clipping when a change in the document has been detected.
+The textOverflow method optionally supports an options object containing: the string to use for clipping the text, and a boolean to determine whether the plugin should automatically update the clipping when a change in the document has been detected.

 Automatically update the clipped text when the available space for the text becomes smaller or larger.
 Defaults to false (because it incurs some extra costs.)